catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## Features

-- Mixamo bone map.tres file, that makes Godot ready Mixamo rigs/animation libraries an option.
+- Mixamo bone map.tres file, for speedily mapping Mixamo skeletons
-- OpenBot CC0 model files - for making open humaniod animations (OpenBot is Mixamo animation compatible)
+- OpenBot MannyQuin CC0 model files - for making open humaniod animations (OpenBot is Mixamo animation compatible)
 - OpenDog CC0 model files - for making open canine animations

 - Free/Open Godot animation libraries for humanoids and dog

 ## Requirements
-- Godot 4.0.13 Alpha or newer
+- Godot 4 stable
-- BoneMap.res file (for either the OpenBots or Mixamo)
+- A model with a semi-standard skeleton (feel free to use the OpenBot MannyQuin, and reparent it)
-- A model rigged with either a Mixamo, OpenBot, or OpenDog skeleton
+- The skeleton in Godot mapped to for your character.

 # Tutorial